ThaniThamizhAkarathiKalanjiyam/agarathi/README.md

 5. Make pull request to merge your changes with this repository

 ## How to push the changes to the Repo

+Open Command prompt in windows
+Open terminal in Linux

+Type following commands.

-- Cd the/path/to/agarathi/folder
+- cd the/path/to/agarathi/folder
 - git add .
 - git commit -a -m "the commit message"
 - git push origin HEAD:gh-pages

-## thank you
+Thank you